hisubram/mobilefoundation/jsonstore.md

    $ sqlite3 jsonstore.sqlite
    ```

-   * **Note:** JavaScript only implementation that runs on a web browser (Firefox, Chrome, Safari, Internet Explorer) does not use an SQLite database.
+    JavaScript only implementation that runs on a web browser (Firefox, Chrome, Safari, Internet Explorer) does not use an SQLite database.
 The file is stores in HTML5 LocalStorage.
+    {: note}
    * Look at the `searchFields` with `.schema` and select data with `SELECT * FROM <collection-name>;`.
 To exit sqlite3, type `.exit`.
 If you pass a user name to the init method, the file is called **the-username.sqlite**.
 If you do not pass a user name, the file is called **jsonstore.sqlite** by default.
 5. (Android only) Enable verbose JSONStore.